Smarter business insurance

 PI protects you when a client says your professional work caused a financial loss.
 It typically covers:

-• Defence costs for claims made while active
+Legal defence costs for claims made while your policy is active.

 Standard exclusions to be aware of include:

-• Problems you knew about before policy started
+Problems you knew about before the policy started.

 What do I need in my state?